Best PCIe WiFi cards for fast and reliable internet in 2023

 Getting a USB Wi-Fi card can be a better choice in case you own both a PC and a laptop with a dated wireless chip or one that’s broken.
-USB cards are very simple to switch between devices and they don’t require installation other than installing drivers.
+USB cards are very simple to switch between devices, and they don’t require installation other than installing drivers.

 On the other hand, the USB 3.0 standard has a bandwidth of 5Gb/s (gigabit) which translates to 640MB/s or megabytes per second.
 As you can see, PCIe 3.0 is about one-third faster, per lane, than USB 3.
-Since most PCIe Wi-Fi cards use PCIe x1 port, they can achieve up to thirty percent faster speeds than USB Wi-Fi cards.
+Since most PCIe Wi-Fi cards use a PCIe x1 port, they can achieve up to thirty percent faster speeds than USB Wi-Fi cards.

-But PCIe Wi-Fi cards aren’t just faster.
+PCIe Wi-Fi cards aren’t just faster.
 While they are more complex to install than USB Wi-Fi cards, they won’t crowd your USB ports.
-Remember that every USB card that comes with an external antenna is quite chunky and it will block adjacent ports.
+Remember that every USB card that comes with an external antenna is quite chunky, and it will block adjacent ports.
 In the end, getting a USB Wi-Fi card can make most of your USB ports located on the back panel unusable.

 Overall, if you have the knowledge needed to install it, a PCIe Wi-Fi card is a better choice than a USB card.
-It supports faster speeds and it won’t clutter your back panel ports.
+It supports faster speeds, and it won’t clutter your back panel ports.

-Do You Need Wi-Fi 6?
+Do you need Wi-Fi 6?